Website currently under construction. Please call for updated pricing.

 EXPERIENCE SOUTHERN TANZANIA

-Often overlooked, the national parks of Southern Tanzania offer a captivating contrast to the traditional northern circuit, making them an exceptional addition to any itinerary featuring the Serengeti, Ngorongoro, or Tarangire.
+Nyerere Game Reserve, formally Selous, and Ruaha National Park make up a massive conservation area in Southern Tanzania.
+Often overlooked, these parks offer a captivating contrast to the traditional northern circuit, making them an exceptional addition to any itinerary featuring the Serengeti, Ngorongoro, or Tarangire.
 Situated approximately 560 miles southeast of Arusha and 160 miles from Dar es Salaam, this region remains a pristine, untouched wilderness.

-Due to its remote location, the southern circuit provides a tranquil, off-the-beaten-path experience reminiscent of a bygone era, free from the crowds found in the easily accessible parks.
+Due to Nyerere and Ruaha's remote locations, the southern circuit provides a tranquil, off-the-beaten-path experience reminiscent of a bygone era, free from the crowds found in the easily accessible parks.
 It features distinct terrain defined by expansive river systems, lakes, and savannah, offering a unique, immersive encounter with nature.

 In recent years, infrastructure in this area has evolved, featuring exceptional, high-end deluxe lodges that offer both luxury and seclusion.
 The wildlife is remarkably varied, presenting a fascinating crossover of Eastern and Southern African species.
-While herds—with the exception of elephants—may not be as vast as in the north, the Southern Tanzania parks boast an incredible population of large cats and are a stronghold for the rare African wild dog, as well as numerous other large species.
+The Southern Tanzania parks boast an incredible population of large cats and are a stronghold for the rare African wild dog, as well as numerous other large species.

-Nyerere National Park (formerly part of Selous): As one of Africa's largest protected areas, this UNESCO World Heritage Site is centered around the mighty Rufiji River, making it the premier location for boating safaris, walking safaris, and viewing basking crocodiles and hippos.
+Nyerere National Park (formerly Selous): Situated approximately 140 miles southwest of Dar es Salaam, it is Africa's largest wildlife reserve, just ahead of the Serengeti.
+It has been designated an UNESCO World Heritage Site centered around the mighty Rufiji River, making it the premier location for boating safaris, walking safaris, and viewing basking crocodiles and hippos.

-• Ruaha National Park: Renowned for its raw, dramatic landscapes and exceptional predator populations—particularly lions—Ruaha provides a true wild wilderness experience.
+• Ruaha National Park: Ruaha is one of East Africa's most biodiverse areas.
+Renowned for its raw, dramatic landscapes and exceptional predator populations—particularly lions—Ruaha provides a true wild wilderness experience.
+The rich wildlife diversity will reveal itself, as expert guides lead you on walking safaris and day and night drives.

 Highlights